 - The International Status of Education About the Holocaust (Unesco)

 - The Holocaust in Contemporary Maps

 The library has a growing film collection.
-Search the catalogue by keyword search, and limit Material Type to "Video".
+Search Omni by keyword search, and limit Material Type to "Video/Film".

-Search Watmedia to locate videos at other Ontario universities.
+Search Watmedia: Media Catalog Search to locate videos at other Ontario universities.
 If you wish to borrow a video listed in Watmedia please fill out our Interfilm Video Request form - do not submit requests directly to Watmedia.

 Since 2012, you may show a film in class without needing public performance rights as long as you are using a legal copy.

 If you have any questions regarding public performance rights, please contact the Head of Access Services

 Search for news sources both current and historical from the library's collection of news databases.

 - The Globe and Mail: Canada's Heritage from 1844